 What is an entrepreneurial life like and how does it feel to start and run a new business?

-Delivered as a podcast, this post reflects on 30 years of work and shares Peter’s experience and take on entrepreneurial life and being an entrepreneur.
+Produced during the 2020 pandemic and delivered as a podcast, this post reflects on 30 years of work and shares my experience and take on entrepreneurial life and being an entrepreneur.

 Entrepreneurial life Podcast 1 – Introduction